springer-j/port-scanner/README.md

 ## Important Notes
 * Switched from the socket module to nmap.
 Slows things down a bit but provides a lot more information.
 * Use the `use_default_target` and `default_target_ip` to skip the "input IP" screen.
 Useful for repeated testing.
+* Requires the `python-nmap` library and for `nmap` to be installed in the system path.

 ## To-Do
 - [ ] Verbose mode during scanning.
 - [ ] Different scan types with nmap.
 - [ ] Save results to a txt file.
 - [ ] Re-add the scan w/ the `sockets` module for faster scans.

-- [ ] Error handling when given bad URLs
+- [X] Error handling when given bad URLs